Any awards show leaves behind more losers than winners, but Sunday night saw one especially big gorilla take the fall — America's Emmy pundits.

 Wait, wasn't Bryan Cranston from "Breaking Bad" a lock?
 And wasn't Kevin Spacey supposed to step to the stage for "House of Cards" in the event Cranston didn't take the statuette?
 Jeff Daniels?!
-For the widely mocked but little seen "Newsoom"?!
+For the widely mocked but little seen "Newsroom"?!
 Where'd that come from?

 In the world of punditry, the pick came from nowhere.
-At the awards-show mecca GoldDerby.com, not one of its 18 experts—and, no, we're not going to be rude, and place quotes around experts—called Daniels.
+At the awards-show mecca Gold Derby, not one of its 18 experts called Daniels.
 Twelve had Cranston, four had Spacey, and two had Damian Lewis ("Homeland").
 "Showbiz Tonight" host A.J.
 Hammer came the closest, in a way, to predicting the "upset" —h e put down Daniels as his second choice; no one else had him higher than fourth in the six-nominee race.

 Now, the reason we placed the word upset inside quotes is the reason so many were wrong:

 Daniels was never two touchdowns behind, Cranston was never two touchdowns ahead, voting took place once, and the result was the result.

 They're the "toughest of the major awards shows to predict."

-That last quote is the take of Steve Pond, awards-show columnist for The Wrap, who, like just about everyone else with a media credential, didn't pick Daniels.
+That last quote is the take of Steve Pond, awards-show columnist for the Wrap, who, like just about everyone else with a media credential, didn't pick Daniels.

 Whereas with the Oscars or the Globes, its relatively easy for the pundits to take the temperature of the voters, schmoozing with them at events and screenings around Hollywood, with the Emmys the electorate is a more elusive group and thus a lot more guess work — or wild guess work is required.

-Then there's the specific problem of calling an Emmy win for anyone or anything related to "Newsroom": Critics generally don't approve of the Aaron Sorkin HBO series.
+Then there's the specific problem of calling an Emmy win for anyone or anything related to "Newsroom": Critics generally do not approve of the Aaron Sorkin HBO series.

 "Maybe the pundits were too focused on the fact that 'The Newsroom' isn't a widely celebrated show," Pond said.

 And if that's true, then they weren't focused on the fact that Sorkin himself is widely celebrated.
 During the run of "The West Wing," eight actors won Emmys for reciting Sorkin-written and/or Sorkin-inspired dialogue.
-As the Los Angeles Times' Glenn Whipp pointed out in a pre-Emmys piece, in which he likewise didn't pick Daniels, Emmy voters judged the "Newsroom" star on the series pilot, an episode which featured a four-minute, Sorkin-written, Daniels-spoken monologue. ("Daniels masterfully delivers [it]," Whipp wrote, adding, "but that alone probably won't win him the Emmy.)
+As the Los Angeles Times' Glenn Whipp, pointed out in a pre-Emmys piece in which he likewise didn't pick Daniels, Emmy voters judged the "Newsroom" star on the series pilot, an episode which featured a four-minute, Sorkin-written, Daniels-spoken monologue. ("Daniels masterfully delivers [it]," Whipp wrote, adding, "but that alone probably won't win him the Emmy.")